 Security Center.
-Opens a window with an access to the main settings, parameters of the protection components, and exclusions.
+Opens a window with an access to the main settings, parameters of the protection components, including Parental Control parameters, and exclusions.

 License.
 Information on the amount of days remaining until the license expires.
 Opens License Manager.

 Update .
 Information about the actuality of virus databases and last update date.
 Launches the update of program components and virus databases.